how-tos

 Consider involving a strategist in the following scenarios:

-• Brand development: When establishing a new brand or undergoing a rebranding, a strategist can ensure brand alignment and differentiation.
+• brand development: When establishing a new brand or undergoing a rebranding, a strategist can ensure brand alignment and differentiation.

-• Product innovation: For companies seeking to innovate their products or services, a strategist can help identify opportunities that meet both user needs and business objectives.
+• product innovation: For companies seeking to innovate their products or services, a strategist can help identify opportunities that meet both user needs and business objectives.

-• Market expansion: When entering new markets or expanding existing ones, a strategist can conduct market research and develop tailored design strategies to resonate with local audiences.
+• market expansion: When entering new markets or expanding existing ones, a strategist can conduct market research and develop tailored design strategies to resonate with local audiences.

-• Strategic partnerships: In collaborative projects or partnerships, having a strategist onboard can facilitate the alignment of design efforts with partner goals and enhance the overall success of the venture.
+• strategic partnerships: In collaborative projects or partnerships, having a strategist onboard can facilitate the alignment of design efforts with partner goals and enhance the overall success of the venture.

 Table overview: strengths and weaknesses of a skilled design strategist.